mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 ## Accessing DC/OS

-First, look up `MASTERFQDN` in the outputs of the deployment.
+1. Look up `MASTERFQDN` in the outputs of the deployment.
 To find that, click on the link under `Last deployment` (which is `4/15/2016 (Succeeded)` here) and you should see this:

 ![Deployment history](/1.11/img/dcos-azure-marketplace-step2a.png)

+Figure 1.
+Deployment history

-Click on the latest deployment and copy the value of `MASTERFQDN` in the `Outputs` section.
+2. Click on the latest deployment and copy the value of `MASTERFQDN` in the `Outputs` section.

 ![Deployment output](/1.11/img/dcos-azure-marketplace-step2b.png)

+Figure 2.
+Outputs section

-Note the value of `MASTERFQDN` you found in the `Outputs` section in the previous step, and use it in the following step.
+3. Note the value of `MASTERFQDN` you found in the `Outputs` section in Figure 2, and use it in the following step.
 Because of security considerations, you cannot visit the DC/OS Dashboard in Azure directly by default.

-Choose one of the following workaround solutions to visit the DC/OS Dashboard in Azure:
+4. Choose one of the following workaround solutions to visit the DC/OS Dashboard in Azure:

 ### Case 1:

-In order to visit the the DC/OS Dashboard, we will need to access the TCP port 80 or 443 of the master node.
+In order to visit the the DC/OS Dashboard, you will need to access TCP port 80 or 443 of the master node.
 You can add an inbound security rule and an inbound NAT rule.

-Find the network security group resource of the master node,
+1. Find the network security group resource of the master node,

 ![Resource - Master Node Network Security Group](/1.11/img/dcos-azure-step2case1a.png)

+Figure 1.
+Master node network security group

-Click on the **Inbound security rules** tab on the left side.
+2. Click on the **Inbound security rules** tab on the left side.

 ![Inbound Security Rules](/1.11/img/dcos-azure-step2case1b.png)

+Figure 2.
+Inbound security rules

-Add an inbound security rule.
+3. Add an inbound security rule.

 ![Add Inbound Security Rules](/1.11/img/dcos-azure-step2case1c.png)

+Figure 3.
+Adding an inbound security rule

-Find the load balancer resource of the master node.
+4. Find the load balancer resource of the master node.

 ![Resource - Master Node Load balancer](/1.11/img/dcos-azure-step2case1d.png)

+Figure 4.
+Master node load balancer

-Click on the **Inbound NAT rules** tab on the left side,
+5. Click on the **Inbound NAT rules** tab on the left side,

 ![Inbound NAT Rules](/1.11/img/dcos-azure-step2case1e.png)

+Figure 5.
+Inbound NAT rules

-Add an inbound NAT rule.
+6. Add an inbound NAT rule.

 ![Add Inbound NAT Rules](/1.11/img/dcos-azure-step2case1f.png)

+Figure 6.
+Adding an inbound NAT rule

  Now you can visit `http://$MASTERFQDN` and view the DC/OS Dashboard.